hms-dbmi/matrix_storage_benchmark/README.md

 Size of index: 37396 bytes
 ```

-If we use a larger contact map (5K resolution contact map of chromosome X) the
+If we use a larger contact map (5K resolution contact map of chromosomes 21 and 22) the
 performance degrades significantly.
 But that's ok, because the implementation
 here is but a naïve toy example.
 Other solutions will hopefully do better.